Skip to content

 3. Continue to dress for work

-As mentioned in the recent blog post, 3 Reasons to Dress Up When You Work from Home, there are several benefits to continuing to dress up for work.
+As mentioned in the blog post, 3 Reasons to Dress Up When You Work from Home, there are several benefits to continuing to dress up for work.
 Now, I don’t mean that you should wear a coat and tie or your business suit (unless you have a big meeting with clients and that’s how you usually dress for work).
 Rather, don’t wear sweatpants or your pajamas all day.

 As part of your morning routine, get dressed in work attire.
 Doing this can set the tone for the day, help improve your self-esteem and mental health, and boost your productivity.
 Dressing professionally also means that you’ll be ready for impromptu video calls with your manager, colleagues, or clients.